mucbuc/asserter/README.md

 ## test usage

 To track passed assertions use `test.hpp` instead of `asserter.hpp`.
+This will also write a file `result.json` containing number of assertions passed.